 When will the Melton Highway level crossing be removed?

 A contract to remove the crossing was awarded in late 2016, and works began in the summer of 2016/17.
+The project will be completed by late 2018.

 Why road over rail?